 Copper Cabling Systems

 ICC manufactures a complete, end-to-end solution for installing a copper cabling system, which includes a broad line of bulk cable, jacks, and patch panels.
-Copper cabling system is designed to build-out from the work area to the telecom room.
+A copper cabling systems designed to build-out from the work area to the telecom room.
 ICC’s cabling system supports small businesses, large enterprises, or data centers.
 After the installation, ICC offers a 15-year system warranty or a lifetime performance warranty through its network of certified installers.

 No Compatibility Issues